 Code Ocean is part of the peer review process at a few different journals, with more soon to be announced.
 While you may be contacted by an editor about using the platform during peer review, we are also happy to provide the same functionality to all who ask.
 It works as follows.

-Second, prepare your capsule for reproducible publication, using answers prepared on https://help.codeocean.com, such as those on configuring your computational environment or collaboration, or asking questions via live chat as needed.
+Second, prepare your capsule for reproducible publication, using the articles on this help center (starting with configuring your computational environment), or asking questions via live chat as needed.
 (If your code requires specialized hardware, or is intended to create a custom GUI rather than produce concrete results, Code Ocean may not be a good fit; please see this article for more details.)

 Third, if your managing editor (or Editor-in-Chief) has not already contacted us, please write to email@example.com, before you press 'submit for publication', to let us know: